averykhoo/recipes/recipes/lasagna.md

 4. bake at 170c for 30 mins or until pasta is cooked

 * traditionally, lasagna noodles are green - see italian flag
+* healthy option: add a layer of very thinly sliced zucchini (use a peeler or mandoline)